Camp FAQs

 Our out-trip canoe adventure program.

-Rainbow Quest combines time at main camp with a multi-day backcountry canoe trip, no prior camping experience required.
+Rainbow Quest combines time at main camp with a multi-day backcountry canoe trip, with no prior camping experience required.
+Rainbow Quest is not running in 2026.

 What is Rainbow Quest?